 Related Post: Complete Guide to Solar Pros and Cons

-#2 – Low Operating Costs – Most Attractive Pro of Wind Energy
+#2 – Low Operating Costs

 When talking about the pros of wind energy, we have to talk about the price of wind turbines.
 Upfront costs usually deter home and business owners away.
 To install a single wind turbine, it typically will cost around 2-4 million dollars.
 As you can see in the photo above, there is usually more than one turbine on a wind farm.
 It’s the annual cost of operations and maintenance that’s what makes these marvels of technology so attractive.
 Compared to other sources of clean energy, wind turbine costs average around $46,000 a year.
-Which in energy costs, is a steal for how much energy turbines produce.
+Which is energy costs, is a steal for how much energy turbines produce.

-How Much is it to Instal a Wind Turbine?
+How Much Is It to Instal a Wind Turbine?

-• Installation costs for a single turbine cost around $1,300,000 per megawatt.
+- Installation costs for a single turbine cost around $1,300,000 per megawatt.

 A typical wind turbine will run 2-3 megawatts per hour.
 Therefore, a turbine can cost around 2-4 million dollars to install.
 So with such a large upfront cost, what is the timeline for the economic payback?
 Or, when can investors start seeing a return on such a large investment?
 This is why cost is such a pro for wind energy, the return on investment is only 6 months to 1 year!